ALEXMORF/the-dark-dungeon/README.md

 detect bugs in the smallest amount of time possible.
-However, whenever I try to write non-trivial programs, I sort of get depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, let's be real, switch between headers and source files is already enough context switching to induce suicidal thoughts.
+However, whenever I try to write non-trivial programs, I sort of get depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, let's be real, switch between headers and source files is already enough context switching to induce suicidal thoughts, not to mention how much speculations about code reuse and abstraction you put into designing the class ended up not being useful at all; just a huge waste of time.

  That is one of the reasons I am doing this project; to find out what is damaging my productivity when working with large amount of code (1K lines and above).
 For this game, after gotten the basic 3D rendering engine